Maduro blasts US for 'stealing' billions and offering 'crumbs' - Journal du Cameroun

 The 56-year-old, the hand-picked successor to socialist firebrand Hugo Chavez, branded it the “war of the oligarchy.”

-US sanctions mostly target regime individuals and state oil company PDVSA, the government’s main source of income.
+US sanctions mostly target regime individuals and state oil company PDVSA, the government’s main source of income, but the US Treasury announced Friday that it was imposing sanctions on five intelligence and security officials close to Maduro.

 Humanitarian aid has become a key issue in the power struggle between Maduro and Guaido.